Kobe Bryant's Daughter Gianna Is Honored By the College Basketball Team She Hoped to Play For

 Gone but not forgotten.

-That couldn't ring more true ahead of the UConn Women's Basketball game against the USA Women's National Basketball team.
+That couldn't ring more true ahead of the UConn women's basketball game against the USA Women's National Basketball team.

-According to ESPN, the University of Connecticut Huskies honored Kobe Bryant's teenage daughter, Gianna Maria-Onore Bryant, just one day after news broke that the two were killed in a helicopter crash in Calabasas, Calif.
+The University of Connecticut Huskies honored Kobe Bryant's teenage daughter, Gianna Maria-Onore Bryant, just one day after news broke that the two were killed in a helicopter crash in Calabasas, Calif.

 Photographs of the Monday night sporting event show that the women's basketball team laid out a bouquet of flowers that sat atop one of their courtside chairs.
 Moreover, a Huskies jersey with the number 2 was also displayed at the game, which was an homage to Gianna, who frequently played basketball with that number for the Mamba Academy.